Uche Ikpeazu agrees to join Hearts from Cambridge United

 “He really wants to work with me, he feels that he can get the best out of me and help me to develop as a player and make me become a better player than I am just now.”

 Happy to sign for @JamTarts big club with big ambitions and i look forward to being a part of that come the end of the season.
-Thanks for all the welcoming messages.⚽️ #HMFC #Goals. pic.twitter.com/RqdAULYKPO
+Thanks for all the welcoming messages.⚽️🏴]]>